Introduction to Basal Bark Herbicide

 Specialized basal oils usually come pre-mixed with herbicide dye.
 If the carrier oil is used is colorless, herbicide dye is a recommended addition to the mix.
 Use of a dye will allow applicators to ensure complete coverage of stems, more easily recognize blow-by, track which stems have been treated, and can also alert any other site users that an herbicide was recently applied.

 A low-pressure backpack sprayer is the preferred application equipment for sites with an appreciable number of stems receiving basal bark treatment.
 The sprayer should be outfitted with oil-resistant gaskets, hoses, seals, and other fittings to prevent damage.
 Most experts recommend installing a brass wand with a shut-off valve (Lemin 2019, Enloe 2016, Williamson 1998).
-Regardless of the wand used, experts also recommend an adjustable cone nozzle (ideal, according to Lemin 2019 and Techline News 2013), a solid cone nozzle, or a flat fan nozzle with a narrow angle of 15-25 degrees (Jackson 2017, Williamson 1998).
+Regardless of the wand used, experts also recommend an adjustable cone nozzle (ideal, according to Lemin 2019), a solid cone nozzle, or a flat fan nozzle with a narrow angle of 15-25 degrees (Jackson 2017, Williamson 1998).

 A chemical proof hand spray bottle with a nozzle that produces a mist, and rope wick or foam roller hand tools can also be used for basal bark application (Miller et al. 2015).
 The handles of specialized wick and roller tools are usually 3-4’ long, made of PVC, and have hollow reservoirs for herbicide which is fed to a permeable wick (usually made of cotton rope) or a foam roller.
 These tools may be suitable for very small projects and where high selectivity is needed to protect desirable plants, but are likely too limited in herbicide capacity and durability for larger jobs.